SAP-samples/cloud-espm-cloud-native/README.md

   }`
 * Approuter port can be configured via PORT parameter in default-env.json.
 By default, the port is set to 9999

-* Once all microservice are running and their endpoints are specified in default-env.json, API gateway being a Node.js component can be run via the command from gateway project `.\node\npm start` to run it locally.
+* Once all microservices are running and their endpoints are specified in default-env.json, API gateway being a Node.js component can be run via the command from gateway project `.\node\npm start` to run it locally.
 * This will start gateway in the url http://localhost:9999
 * Once gateway is started all the microservice are accessible via the gateway url http://localhost:9999 E.g. Get Customer by Email Address http://localhost:9999/customer.svc/api/v1/customers/{emailAddress}